solar-engine/common-chicken-runtime-engine/DOCUMENTATION.md

 This snippet of code will read the current value of the tuning parameter.
 Generally, this is what you will be doing with tuning parameters.

+### Joysticks

+Joysticks in general can be found on any Igneous platform.

+There are two interfaces for Joysticks - ISimpleJoystick and IDispatchJoystick.

+ISimpleJoystick contains pollable values for all axes, including special methods for the X and Y axes, and also pollable values for all buttons.

+See the API reference for the relevant method names.

+IDispatchJoystick extends ISimpleJoystick and adds features that are dispatched instead - so, FloatInputs instead of FloatInputPolls, and EventSources that are produced once for each time that a button is pressed.

+See the API reference for the relevant method names.

 ## Specific CCRE classes for implementation assistance.

 This section contains more specific sections of the CCRE that are useful but not as important for using the CCRE.

+### Channel Statuses

+Often, InputProducers need to be implemented, but they require handling of a list of listeners.
+To complete this functionality easily, Status objects exist: `FloatStatus` and `BooleanStatus`.

+These are both Inputs and Outputs, so you can write values to them and the values will be sent to all listeners.

+For more information, including a number of convenience methods, see the API reference.

 ### CArrayUtils